davorg/magnum-web/publications/articles/crlf/index.md

+# Why does my file have funny characters in it?

 One of the most common problems that people come across when moving files between different computer systems is that their line endings seem to be destroyed.
 In this article, Dave Cross looks at this problem and suggests